django-cms/django-cms/docs/introduction/06-toolbar.rst

             if not self.is_current_app:
                 return

+            [...]

 The ``is_current_app`` flag tells us if the function handling this view (e.g. the list of polls) belongs to the same application as the one responsible for this toolbar menu.
-Normally, this can be detected automatically, but in this case, the view belongs to the ``polls`` application, whereas the toolbar menu belongs to ``polls_cms_integration``.
+Often, this can be detected automatically, but in this case, the view belongs to the ``polls`` application, whereas the toolbar menu belongs to ``polls_cms_integration``.
 So, we need to tell the ``PollToolbar`` class explicitly that it's actually associated with the ``polls`` application: